TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Index.rst

 .. include:: /Includes.rst.txt
 .. _next-steps:

 ==============================
-Next Steps and Further Reading
+Next steps and further reading
 ==============================

 All of TYPO3's documentation is available